PuEnjoy/Learn-Assembly-FU/lecture00.md

 </table>

 ### Related registers
-As you may have already seen in the previous tables, each register has related registers.
-Take the `rax` register for example:
+As you may have already noticed in the previous tables, each register has related sub-registers.
+For example, the `rax` register has the following related registers:

 <table style="border-collapse: collapse;">
   <tr>